For Coaches, Consultants, and Service Professions Who Want to Close More Sales with Less Resistance

 - Have as many conversations as you can with the right prospects.

-In this guide, I’m going to show you how I’ve been able to close dozens of 5-figure and even a 6-figure deal by using a simple process that even non-salesy people like me can master.
+In this guide, I’m going to show you how I’ve been able to close numerous 5-figure and even 6-figure deals by using a simple process that even non-salesy people like me can master.

 While reading this Ultimate Guide to Sales Calls you will learn: